The Need to Campaign

-Indeed, many parts of Whitehall have come to recognise that they are not so much involved in change programs but are rather engaged in what amount to a permanent campaigns.
+Indeed, experienced change managers recognise that they are in fact engaged in what amount to a permanent campaigns.
 Trollope's Phineas Finn had it about right when he said that:

 "Many who before regarded legislation as [wildly fanciful] will now fancy that it is only dangerous, or perhaps not more than difficult.
 And so in time it will come to be looked on as ... possible, then ... probable; and so at last it will be ranged in the list of those few measures which the country requires as being absolutely needed.
 That is the way in which public opinion is made."

-Let’s now fast forward beyond the policy design stage to the point at which Ministers’ decisions need to be announced, and so become the object of critical scrutiny by other politicians and the media.
-We now have a duty to be less analytical and instead help Ministers present their policies and decisions in the best possible light.
-In order to carry out this task, we must put aside any doubts (and sometimes also put aside inconvenient facts) and look at the issue through Ministers’ eyes in order to help them express their beliefs and defend their policies as effectively as possible.
+But very few policy decisions cannot be criticised from certain perspectives.
+There comes a point at which consultation and analysis must cease, and decisions need to be announced.
+Those decisions will inevitably become the object of critical scrutiny by those affected, as well as by potential or actual enemies such as other businesses, politicians, regulators and the media.
+Policy advisers now have a duty to be less analytical and instead help their bosses present their policies and decisions in the best possible light.
+In order to carry out this task, we must put aside any doubts (and sometimes also put aside inconvenient facts) and look at the issue through their bosses’ eyes in order to help them express their beliefs and defend their policies as effectively as possible.

-Whenever you are thinking about the presentational aspects of a policy, there are two or three things to bear in mind.
+Whenever you are thinking about the presentational aspects of a policy, there are a couple of things to bear in mind:

 - Don’t be mesmerised by the media.
 There are lots of other ways to communicate your policies, including via the web and by getting key opinion formers and senior stakeholders on your side.